• Eating with dentures takes some practice and a period of adjustment, especially with hard or chewy foods.

 • steak.

 You should also avoid beverages that could stain your dentures, like coffee, dark teas, and red wines.
-But, if you simply can't go without those beverages, just be sure to drink them in one sitting and rinse your denture when you are finished.
-If your dentures do get stained, there are cleaning solutions you can use to remove the stain and restore their original color.
+However, if you cannot go without those beverages, just be sure to drink them in one sitting and rinse your dentures afterward.
+If your dentures become stained, there are cleaning solutions available to remove the stain and restore their original color.

 FAQ